-After your exam, you will be given the opportunity to shower and will be given new, clean clothing to wear.
+After your exam, you will be given the opportunity to shower and will be given new, clean clothes to wear.
 If you prefer to bring your own clothing to change into for comfort, please feel free to do so.

-Your advocate will make sure you have a safe place to go and will give you information about services you may need or want.
+Your advocate will make sure you have a safe place to go and will give you information about the services you may need or want.

 Is there anything I should or should NOT do before coming to the SAFE Center?